Healthcare providers across Scotland can benefit from the OU’s unique open-access programmes which enable their staff to become nurses.

 Places are funded by the Scottish Government and the OU’s open access ethos and distance learning approach means that the university is open to everyone, regardless of qualifications or location; no qualifications are required for most OU courses and students can study where and when suits their lives.

-Information sessions about this nursing programme are being delivered in NHS Board areas across Scotland in January 2022.
+Information sessions about this nursing programme are being delivered in NHS Board areas across Scotland between December 2022 to February 2023.
 There are more details on our OU Future Nurse Programme - Information Sessions webpage.

 Courses suitable for healthcare workers also include: